Antonio-Etemadi/github_cloner/README.md

-# GitHub Repository Cloner For Micropython ESP
+# GitHub Repository Cloner or OTA For Micropython ESP

 This Micropython module is designed for cloning GitHub repositories.
 By using this module, you can easily obtain a copy of a GitHub repository.